 - Automatically sell and manage advertising on your website

 - Manage reservations and bookings

-- Detect broken hyperlinks and email you reports
+- Detect broken links and send you reports

 - Make your pages printable or downloadable as a PDF file

 - Exclude pages from displaying on areas of your site (e.g. site maps, feeds, etc.)

 - Hide content on your posts and pages

 - Customize visitor comment displays (e.g. display Facebook comments)